-Logging into the Administrative Console
+Log into the Administrative Console

-After the Data Governance Broker is installed, access the Administrative Console, https://<host>/console/login, to verify the configuration and manage the server.
-The root user DN or the common name of a root user DN is required to log into the Administrative Console.
-For example, if the DN created in Configuring the Data Governance Broker was cn=Directory Manager, directory manager can be used to log into the Administrative Console.
+After the server is installed, access the Administrative Console, https://<host>/console/login, to verify the configuration and manage the server.
+To log into the Administrative Console, use the initial root user DN specified during setup (by default cn=Directory Manager).